Centers of Excellence

-Building the right process is about determining the way you are going to execute and putting the right methodology in place that is effective and repeatable.
+Building the right process involves putting a methodology in place that is effective and repeatable.
 Pega recommends iterative methodologies that allow you to deliver business value quickly.
-This also means determining your COE’s terms and definitions, standards, and best practices.

-Technology and architecture are critical to creating your shared infrastructure, the backbone of your BPM initiatives.
-You need to have the proper technology with a prescriptive set of enterprise best practices and policies around it.
+It's critical to have the proper technology, with a prescriptive set of enterprise best practices and policies around it.
 When you build your initial COE platform, it must be scalable, available, secure, and sized appropriately to accommodate future demand.

 Roles and responsibilities

-The COE Core Team is comprised of the COE Manager, LSA, LBA, SA(s), and Enterprise Architect.
-This team handles demand and intake from project teams.
+The COE Core Team handles demand and intake from project teams.
 They are tasked with standardizing the delivery process and performing the value-add services of the COE.
-They own and improve best practices and methodology, enable project team members, deliver R&D projects, and participate in program/project governance.

-Project Team(s) consist of your delivery leadership and resources, the Project Manager, System Architect(s), Business Architect(s), SMEs, and QA.
-Some of these may be staffed by a Pega or a Delivery Partner.
-Project Team(s) manage and drive the project on the ground.
-They are responsible for the day to day deliverables and scope and delivery project outcomes according to the best practices and methodology determined by the COE.
+Project Team(s) may be staffed internally or by a Pega or a delivery partner.
+These teams manage and drive the project on the ground.
+They are responsible for delivery project outcomes, according to the best practices and methodology determined by the COE.

-Level 1: Organizations without a COE strategy or roadmap in place are in Level 1; they haven’t defined their charter or goals.
+Level 1: Organizations without a COE strategy in place start here; they haven’t defined their charter or goals.

-Level 3: A COE at Level 3 is providing a full complement of expert services to the different project teams.
-A community is fully active, and there is coordination around shared components that allows for a level of reuse.
-The COE monitors projects and evaluates and supports new opportunities for business process management.
+Level 3: A COE is providing expert services to different project teams.
+A community is fully active, and there is coordination around shared components that allow for a level of reuse.
+The COE monitors projects and evaluates new opportunities for business process management.

-Level 4: At Level 4, the functional areas in the organization are organizing themselves into Competency Centers focused on driving common processes and operating models across the company.
-Individual lines of business are represented and negotiate between specialization and core framework based processes.
+Level 4: The functional areas are organizing themselves into competency centers, focused on driving common processes and operating models across the company.
+Individual lines of business are represented and negotiate between specialization and core framework-based processes.

-Level 5: The most mature COEs sit at Level 5 where a fully federated model of business process oriented Competency Centers drive for common shared processes across business lines.
+Level 5: A fully-federated model of business process-oriented competency centers drive for shared processes across business lines.
 There are process improvement programs continually iterating across the enterprise.
-At Levels 4 and 5, the COE is not just influencing but directing Pega implementations across the organization.
-It has a seat at the strategy table and sets the policies that all projects follow.
+At this level, the COE is directing Pega implementations across the organization.

-KPIs should follow the SMART paradigm, meaning they should be specific, measurable, attainable, realistic, and timely.
-Below are some sample KPIs that can be used to measure the success of your COE strategy:
+Below are some sample KPIs that can be used to chart the success of your COE strategy: